Request a Consultation

 Wondering if robotic surgery is right for you?
 Request a consultation with one of our surgeons to learn more.

-Our surgeons were the first to perform robotic thoracic surgery in Central Florida in 2007, and the program is considered a leader in the field of robotic surgery.
-As a recognized da Vinci® epicenter for thoracic robotic surgery, surgeons from across the country and around the world come to our center to learn the latest techniques in robotic surgery for the treatment of lung cancer, chest tumors and esophageal cancer.
+- As a recognized da Vinci® epicenter for thoracic robotic surgery, surgeons from across the country and around the world come to our center to learn the latest robotic surgery techniques for the treatment of lung cancer, chest tumors and esophageal cancer.

-Our doctors are committed to continually improving the outcome of minimally invasive and robotic thoracic surgery, and our program was awarded the highest 3-star rating from the Society of Thoracic Surgeons in 2015.
+Our doctors are committed to continually improving outcomes for patients who have minimally invasive and robotic thoracic surgery.
+Our program has been awarded the highest 3-star quality rating from the Society of Thoracic Surgeons.

 Robotic Lung Cancer Surgery